-The outstanding debt is related to a term loan we entered with Biopharma Credit Investments IV Sub LP, or Pharmakon, in October 2017 for total loan proceeds of \$40.0 million.
-The term loan includes an interest-only period for 35 months through September 2020 and is then repaid in equal principal payments plus interest through December 2022.
-The term loan carries a fixed interest rate of 11.5% and a closing fee of 1.5% of the funded amount, or \$0.6 million.
+The outstanding debt is related to a term loan we entered with Biopharma Credit Investments IV Sub LP, or Pharmakon, in October 2017 for total loan proceeds of \$40.0 million (our "term loan").
+The term loan includes an interest-only period for 35 months through September 2020 and is then repaid in equal principal payments plus interest through December 2022 and carries a fixed interest rate of 11.5% and a closing fee of 1.5%.
 The term loan includes a pre-payment fee of the remaining interest payable for the first 30 months of the agreement if it is prepaid within the first 30 months, a 2% prepayment penalty for months 31-48, and a 1% penalty for months 49-60.
 The term loan is collateralized by all of our assets, including intellectual property.
 The term loan requires us to maintain a minimum cash balance of \$5.0 million.

-Beginning this year, we are required to meet either minimum net sales or trailing 12-month consolidated EBITDA targets.
+We are also required to meet either the minimum net sales or trailing 12-month consolidated EBITDA targets.
 We need to meet one or the other, but not both.
 If we do not meet either the minimum net sales or trailing 12-month consolidated EBITDA targets, the debt will immediately become due.
 The remaining minimum net sales and trailing 12-month consolidated EBITDA targets are as follows:

-Twelve Months Ending Minimum Net Sales Trailing 12-Month Consolidated EBITDA
+Twelve Months Ending Minimum Net Sales Trailing 12-Month Consolidated EBITDA ( (in thousands) June 30, 2020 \$58,500 or \$2,000 thereafter, as applicable \$60,000 or \$3,000

-(in thousa nds)

-December 31, 2019 56,000 or

-March 31, 2020 57,500 or 1,000

-June 30, 2020 58,500 or 2,000

-thereafter, as applicable 60,000 or 3,000